 It ends better for Foreigner than it does for me.
 The bananas, in the last spacious, bright aisle, are a letdown.
 A little bit spotty.
 A little bit green.
 Even the guy at the register seems disappointed.
 Like he was expecting more from me.
 He’s supposed to smile.
 He rings up the bananas and the Fancy Mixed Nuts.
 I pay with a credit card.

 Maybe Muzak just doesn’t cut it anymore, at least for post-boomers and geriatric hippies: a more vigorous genre is required to prod us up and down the aisles.
-Still, you would think the irruption of the crass sex anthem that is “Hot Blooded,” an engine built for stadiums full of hormone-addled teens dry humping amidst wafting pot smoke and puddles of vomit, into the pristinely-ordered, tightly-managed grocery-shopping bonanza that is Trader Joe’s, would do some sort of damage.
+Still, you would think the irruption of the crass sex anthem that is “Hot Blooded,” intended to be consumed by stadiums full of delirious teens, into the pristinely-ordered, tightly-managed grocery-shopping bonanza that is Trader Joe’s, would do some sort of damage.
 Except that Foreigner are about as dangerous as gluten-free toaster waffles.
-And this has nothing to do with some historical transformation into retro-hip, or embarrassing kitsch, or the staid label of “classic rock,” or a Tom Frank-style conquest of the cool, where, say, Bob Dylan or Los Rolling have been appropriated (inasmuch as rock ever needed to be) to sell Coke or credit cards.
+And this has nothing to do with some historical transformation into retro-hip, or embarrassing kitsch, or “classic rock,” or a Tom Frank-style conquest of the cool, where, say, Bob Dylan or Los Rolling have been appropriated (inasmuch as rock ever needed to be) to sell Coke or credit cards.
 Nein.
 Foreigner were born fully assimilated.
 “Hot Blooded” was castrated at birth.
 1978 was the year George Romero’s zombies invaded the shopping malls, the year mass consumption finally found its appropriate metaphor.

 It’s the titillation of adolescence teetering on the edge of forbidden knowledge, the fantasies of sexual abandon and mastery, that we consume, in tightly-controlled environments of endlessly-proliferating commodities—songs, noodles—packaged to look diverse.
 Wandering up and down aisles, sitting in traffic jams, scanning the statistically-selected music on devices that obsolesce before our eyes, all the well-ordered routines of late capitalist life, cookie butter rebels toggling from stadium to stadium, store to store, dry hump to dry hump, as guilt-reduced as the coupling of rock star and groupie, over and over and over again.